WHICH PREMIUM CREDIT CARD IS THE BEST?

 Annual Fees and Credits

 Each card comes with hefty annual fees.
-Amex Platinum leads the way at $695, Chase Sapphire Reserve follows at $550, and the Capital One Venture X is at $395.
+Chase Sapphire Reserve leads the way at $795, American Express Platinum follows at $695, and the Capital One Venture X is at $395.
 Each of them, however, offers credits toward purchases which can offset those fees.
 When evaluating which card is right for you, those credits should only be considered if you would have spent money on them anyway.
 For example, a monthly Uber credit should only be considered if you normally use Uber for transport.
 Taking Uber when you normally don’t, only to earn the credit, is NOT saving money.

-American Express boasts over $1,400 in available credits, more than fully offsetting the annual cost of the card.
+American Express boasts over $1,400 in available credits for their Platinum card, more than fully offsetting the annual cost of the card.
 Personally, I frequently use Uber and have the Disney bundle, and our family Saks bill easily tops the $50 semiannual credit, so we enjoy $540 in credits annually before considering the travel credits.
 I can safely say I fully offset the cost of the card each year.

+Chase boasts over $2,700 in available credits for the Sapphire Reserve card.
+Again, the credits only save money if you would use the services anyway.
 The Chase $300 travel credit is easy to use because it is not necessary to use Chase Travel to earn it, and their definition of the travel category is broad, including parking and taxis.
 I will say that I was surprised I didn’t qualify for a credit when I used a travel agent, which are advertised as travel related expenses, so be sure to manage expectations as some vendors may be misclassified.
-I do use the DashPass and Global Entry/TSA credits, but the hotel credit of $50 is hit or miss.
-So with the travel credit I’m down to a cost of about $100-$150 annually.
+I provide a full analysis of the Sapphire Reserve credits in my blog Is the New Chase Sapphire Reserve Credit Card Worth Keeping?
+In total, the credits save me $780 annually, almost entirely offsetting the cost of the card.
+In a nutshell, I'm paying $15 annually for lounge access and other benefits, well worth the annual fee for me.

 With Capital One, the math is fairly easy.
 They offer a $300 credit for travel booked through Capital One Travel.
 I’m not normally a fan of the travel services for booking airfare or rental cars, but Capital One has put several layers of protection in place to ensure your flight price is competitive, and I find their hotel pricing to be competitive, and the treatment and perks associated with booking through the service are worth it.
 Combine the $300 credit with the annual bonus of 10,000 miles, which has a minimum value of $100, and the cost of the card is more than completely offset.